kaushleshchandel/boondock/README.md

 </ol>

 ## Core Components
-To make boondock echo works, you need Google cloud account for maps, text to speech & speech to text translation, a Apache based webserver, and an ESP32 device with firmware.
+To make boondock echo work, you need Google cloud account for maps, text to speech & speech to text translation, a Apache based webserver, and an ESP32 device with firmware.
 Here are list of key components

 <ol>
   <li>ESP32 based device firmware</li>